twhite96/made-mistakes-gatsby/src/posts/articles/using-jekyll-2016.md

 </div>
 ```

-{% figure caption:"Related posts only appear if there are three or more matches based on `post.tags`." %}
+Related posts only appear if there are three or more matches based on `post.tags`.

 ![Related posts example screenshot](../../images/mm-related-posts-example.jpg)
-{% endfigure %}

 Similar in design to the **related posts** module, I also utilize a set of tiles for featuring posts.
 Visually they look the same but instead of being dynamically determined by `post.tags` they're manually set and grouped by category.